etienneguevel/dinot4d/README.md

 *UMAP in 2 dimensions plot of the images contained in the Barcelona dataset*

+> The code used for these results is in `notebooks/dinov2_embedding_visualisation.ipynb`

 ### Classifiers results

 Nearest Neighbors and Linear Probing were applied on the embeddings created by the model, the models were performed with a 5-fold cross validation.